Brooklyn Museum | Ethnographic UX Research

 The Problem

-Which interactive materials (brochures, labels, maps and signalizations) are currently working when visiting the Brooklyn Museum?
+Which interactive materials (brochures, labels, maps, and signalizations) are currently functional when visiting the Brooklyn Museum?
+What can be improved in the current visiting experience?
+Opportunities for innovation.

 The Outcome